Attn: Person’s name

 New Zealand is a smaller country and has to import a lot of things, so that sometimes makes products more expensive compared to what you are used to paying in your home country.

 If you have dietary needs, please tell us immediately of your specific needs so we can inform our cooks.
-Also, if you have food allergies let us know what they are and the effects of your allergies.
+However, some dietary needs we may not be able to cater for.
+Please let us know if you have food allergies and their effects.
 Please bring your medicine, EPI Pen, etc. in the case of a reaction.

 For weekly school fees, please the website see the cost structure for the DTS.
 Your school fees cover your accommodation, 3 daily meals, and transportation.
 Your outreach fees are separate.

 We suggest before you arrive, that you decide how much you would like to spend on weekly entertainment/extra food/laundry.
 If you desire any extras such a food, personal needs, gifts, please budget appropriately.
 While you are in New Zealand we encourage you to get out and enjoy some local delicacies such as savory snacks like meat pies or sweet treats like Pavlova, NZ Manuka honey, and fresh fruit ice cream.

 You can pay on our website at https://ywambethlehem.co.nz/donate/

 Attn: DTS Registrar